-5.0 THE WASTE MANAGEMENT DPD: PREFERRED APPROACH DOCUMENT - SPATIAL VISION, OBJECTIVES AND POLICIES
+5.0 THE WASTE MANAGEMENT DPD: PREFERRED APPROACH: REVISED CHAPTER 5 DOCUMENT -

+SPATIAL VISION, OBJECTIVES AND POLICIES

-The forthcoming consultation is the first formal stage of public consultation on the Council's preferred approach of the future spatial strategy for waste management within the District.
+The forthcoming consultation is the first formal stage of public consultation on the Council's Preferred Approach: Revised Chapter 5 of the future spatial strategy for waste management within the District.
 During the development of the spatial strategy and polices, it is important to consider any issues relating to equality through this initial assessment.
-This report will provide an initial assessment of the policies as set out within the Preferred Approach report to ensure that it does not adversely affect or have a negative impact upon members of the wider community.
+This report will provide an initial assessment of the policies as set out within the Preferred Approach: Revised Chapter 5 report to ensure that it does not adversely affect or have a negative impact upon members of the wider community.

-Following public consultation on the Preferred Approach, the Council will prepare a Draft Submission document, which will also be the subject for public consultation before being submitted to the Secretary of State (SoS) for examination by the Inspectorate, and if found robust and sound, adopted following approval by Executive and Full Council Committees.
+Following public consultation on the Preferred Approach: Revised Chapter 5, the Council will prepare a Publication Draft document, which will also be the subject for public consultation before being submitted to the Secretary of State (SoS) for examination by the Inspectorate, and if found robust and sound, adopted following approval by Executive and Full Council Committees.
 The final EqIA report will be formally submitted to the SoS alongside the Waste Management DPD Submission documents.